Markov Decision Processes under External Temporal Processes: Guarantees for the Existence of Almost-Optimal Solutions

-Since the MDP $\cM_X$ is the actual MDP under consideration and $\cM^{(T)}_X$ is just an approximation, when there is no ambiguity, we use just $V^\pi$ without any subscript to denote the value function of policy $\pi$ in the augmented non-stationary MDP $\cM_X$ and use subscripts when required to distinguish between multiple MDPs.

-\begin{lemma} Let $\pi$ be an arbitrary policy as a function of the augmented state $\bar{s} \in \bar{S}$.
-That is, $\pi$ can be either stochastic or deterministic and can depend on the current state $s \in S$ and any number of past events in $\Xc$.
+\begin{lemma} Consider a new auxiliary MDP $\M_X^{(T)}$ that has the same underlying stochastic process as the augmented MDP $\M_X$, with one difference: only events in the past $T$ time steps affect the current state transition and event distribution, with events before that having no effect and being effectively zero.
+Let $\pi$ be an arbitrary policy as a function of the augmented state $\bar{s} \in \bar{S}$.
+That is, $\pi$ can be either stochastic or deterministic and can depend on the current state $s \in \S$ and any number of past events in $\X$.
 Then,

-where $r$ is the reward function and $V^\pi_\cM$ denotes the value function of policy $\pi$ in MDP $\cM$. \end{lemma}
+where $r$ is the reward function, and $V^\pi_\M$ denotes the value function of policy $\pi$ in MDP $\M$. \end{lemma}